Shriya99/AS124_define_noobs/README.md

 # define_noobs-AS124-PoshanSaathi
+## Problem Statement : Promoting holistic nutrition among women and children through/with the help of IT for Poshan Abhiyaan.(AS124)

-SIH 2020 Grand Finale Repository for P.S.
+### SIH 2020 Grand Finale Repository for P.S.
 No. AS124 solution , Team - #define_noobs

-### Features
+#### Features

 - Health Worker Registration and Login
 - New Patient Registration